CS4Kids/teachers-site/docs/teachers/ch2.md

 ## Solution Code:

-The full solution codebase can be found [in the Microbit web site](https://makecode.microbit.org/_cxdAc3JHyUwp) and on [GitHub](https://github.com/CS4Kids/CS4Kids-Firefly-Refuge)
+The full solution codebase can be found [in the micro:bit web site](https://makecode.microbit.org/_cxdAc3JHyUwp) and on [GitHub](https://github.com/CS4Kids/CS4Kids-Firefly-Refuge)

 ## Assignment and Rubric